CodingJhames/crash_python/README.md

-# Hoenn Detour
+# Crash Python

-Practice from the applicaton concepts from Three.js library also hope will be a Hoenn map to make some interactions.
+Practice from the applicaton concepts from Crash Python.

 ## Maintainers